Choosing Everything: Why Queerness Is Freedom To Me

 Not that we are, in any way, living in a post-biphobic society.
 Statistically speaking, bisexual people, specifically those with cis partners are the least likely to come out.

-And it wasn’t until recently that it occurred to me that in the same way I claimed to be an imposter in my early-twenties — centering the male gaze as the only gaze that mattered — I found myself similarly centering all queer voices save for the ones I personally identified with: bisexual cis women.
+And it wasn’t until recently that it occurred to me that in the same way I claimed to be an imposter in my early-twenties — centring the male gaze as the only gaze that mattered — I found myself similarly centring all queer voices save for the ones I personally identified with: bisexual cis women.

 Advertisement